 1. Organize your physical inventory

-Before you begin cataloging your inventory, you’ll want to tidy up your warehouse, storage unit, or wherever it is you secure your home staging inventory.
-Don’t be afraid to rethink how you store, sort, and organize your furniture and decor.
+Before you begin cataloging your inventory, you’ll want to physically organize your warehouses, storage units, or wherever you secure your home staging inventory.
+Don’t be afraid to rethink how you store, sort, and organize these items.

-Some home stagers like to organize their inventory by decor style, while others prefer to sort items by furniture type.
-Figure out what works for you, and don’t forget to account for the needs of other people on your team.
-For example, you might want to move your most popular items to your most centrally-located storage unit, then send more obscure decor to a secondary warehouse.
+Some home stagers organize their inventory by decor style, while others prefer to sort items by furniture type.
+Figure out what works for you, and remember to account for how inventory is used.
+For example, you might move your most popular items to your most centrally located storage unit and then send the rest to a secondary warehouse.

 2. Make a list of all your assets

-Now that you’ve thoroughly organized your inventory, it’s time to create your home staging inventory list.
-The goal?
-To craft an exhaustive, detail-rich database of everything your home staging company owns, from faux orchids to cookie jars to king-size beds.
+Now that you’ve thoroughly organized your inventory, create a home staging inventory list: an exhaustive, detail-rich database of everything your home staging company owns, from faux orchids to cookie jars to king-size beds.

 Because your business is so visual, you’ll also want to include high-resolution images of each item in your inventory.
-This can be really difficult if you’re using a document or even an inventory spreadsheet to track your inventory.
-Fortunately, modern inventory apps like Sortly make uploading pictures a piece of cake.
+However, keep in mind that adding images can be difficult if you’re using a document or a spreadsheet to track your inventory.
+Fortunately, modern inventory apps like Sortly were designed to be visual and can easily sync items to images.

-We also recommend creating “categories” or “tags” for your home staging inventory.
-For example, you might want to add tags that describe your furniture and decor, such as “mid-century modern,” “beach cottage,” and “modern farmhouse.”
-That way, you can sort your inventory list by these categories to view all the available home staging options for certain styles of homes.
+We also recommend creating categories and tags for your home staging inventory.
+For example, you might add tags that describe your furniture and decor, such as “midcentury modern,” “beach cottage,” or “modern farmhouse.”
+That way, you can sort your inventory list by these categories or tags to view all the available options for certain home styles.

-You’ll also want to physically label all your furniture, ideally with a barcode or QR code, for even easier inventory management.
-This asset tagging process will speed up many of your most common inventory-related tasks, including checking furniture and decor in and out of your storage space.
+You’ll also want to physically label all your furniture, ideally with a barcode or QR code, for easier inventory management.
+This asset tagging process will speed up many of your most common inventory-related tasks, including checking furniture and decor in and out of your storage spaces.

 3. Take inventory regularly

-Whether you’re using a sheet of paper, an inventory spreadsheet, or an inventory app, your home staging business should update your inventory records every time furniture or decor is checked in or out.
-After all, there’s no other accurate way for your team to gauge what items are available and where they are.
+Whether using a sheet of paper, an inventory spreadsheet, or an inventory app, your home staging business should update your inventory records every time furniture or decor is checked in or out.
+After all, there’s no other accurate way for your team to gauge what items are available and where they are in real time.

-Fortunately, if you’re using an inventory app like Sortly, you can generate customized barcode and QR code labels to affix to all of your furniture and decor.
-Then, simply scan the label using your smartphone and update the location and condition of a given item.
+If you’re using an inventory app like Sortly, you can generate customized barcode and QR code labels to affix to your furniture and decor.
+Then, simply scan the label using your smartphone and update the location, condition, or other details of a given item.
 You can also instantly drag items to a project folder to clarify what inventory is installed at a given home.

 4. Perform an end-of-year asset audit

 Just about every business needs to conduct a year-end inventory count to ensure their physical inventory matches what’s accounted for on their inventory records.
-This is especially true for home staging companies.
-After all, home staging inventory is moved around constantly.
-Inventory can easily be lost, stolen, or damaged during open houses or while in transit.
+This is especially true in home staging, where inventory is moved around constantly and can easily be lost, stolen, or damaged during open houses or transit.

-While your team should keep an eye on item condition as inventory returns from jobs, you can also verify item condition during an annual audit.
+While your team should monitor item condition as inventory returns from jobs, you can also verify item condition during an annual audit.
 To properly conduct an inventory audit, use your home staging inventory list, then compare that to the data you collect during a physical inventory count.
-Verify the quantity of an item, review the wear and tear, and update pictures, if necessary.
+Verify the quantity of an item, review wear and tear, and update pictures if necessary.

-This audit is also the perfect time to calculate depreciation for your assets, determine what items are no longer usable, and even calculate your inventory shrinkage rate.
+This audit is also the perfect time to calculate and record depreciation for your assets, determine what items are no longer usable, and even calculate your inventory shrinkage rate.

 Home staging inventory list template

-Want to get your home staging business organized–but not quite ready to try inventory management software yet?
-You can still get your furniture and decor organized with our home staging inventory list template.
-We’ve prepopulated the spreadsheet with some of the most common home staging items, but feel free to customize this template and make it your own.
+If you’d like to organize your home staging business but aren’t ready to try inventory management software, start with our home staging inventory list template.
+We’ve prepopulated the spreadsheet with some of the most common home staging items, but feel free to customize it.

 If and when you’re ready, it’s easy to bulk upload this spreadsheet into Sortly’s inventory management software.